 #2 Form and keep habits

-Long-time readers of our blog will already know the importance of habit.
+Long-time readers of our blog will already know the importance of habits.
 For a reader habit to develop, consistency is crucial.
 Send time is a clear factor of consistency publishers can control.
 That means once you establish a schedule with your newsletter subscribers, it is key to stick to it.

 There have been many initiatives to discover the ‘best time’ for a newsletter to be sent.
 In fact, in our one year of email personalisation experimentation with The Times, one aspect of personalisation we focused on was time.
 The data science teams ran several time personalisation models, including for the predicted time the subscriber would open their inbox.